alessiofrittoli/web-utils/CONTRIBUTING.md

 Feedback may be provided; be prepared to make changes if requested.
 Once approved, your contribution will be merged into the main branch.

-Thank you for helping improve Node Module Starter! 🎉
+Thank you for helping improve Node Web Utils! 🎉